 Texas Insurers Could Send Out $160 Million In Rebates Next Year — Maybe

-Packtech has only three employees, and Vesey and his wife have to buy their own health insurance on the individual market.
-Right now the couple pays $746 a month to Blue Cross Blue Shield, and the premium keeps going up every year, sometimes twice a year.
+Packtech is small, only three employees.
+So, like many Texans, Vesey and his wife have to buy their own health insurance on the individual market.
+Right now the couple pays $746 a month to Blue Cross Blue Shield.
+Vesey says the premium keeps going up every year, sometimes twice a year.

-Vesey has his eye on the insurance rebate provision of the Affordable Care Act called the medical loss ratio, or MLR.
+Vesey has his eye on a provision of the Affordable Care Act called the medical loss ratio, or MLR.

 In a nutshell, the MLR requires insurance companies to spend at least 80 percent of what they take in, on actual medical care.
 The other 20 percent can go to overhead and profit.

-The state told the federal Department of Health and Human Services that the phase-in of the rebate program is necessary to prevent smaller companies from leaving Texas or going out of business.
+The state told the feds this is necessary to prevent smaller companies from pulling out of Texas.

 Standard Life and Casualty did not respond to requests for comment.

 So far, 17 states have asked the federal government for relief from the MLR provision.
 The feds will probably rule on the Texas request sometime in January.

 From the KUHF Health and Science Desk, I’m Carrie Feibel.